-Remote work, working from different locations, international cooperation, and last but not least Corona.
+Remote work, working from different locations, cross-border collaboration, and last but not least Corona.
 There are many reasons why a Christmas party should take place online in 2020.
 At first glance, a virtual Christmas party doesn't sound that fun, but with the right tips, tricks and tools and a little creativity, the digital company party can still be a great success.

 Here we go: Until recently, it was unthinkable for many that virtual meetings could also have nice sides.
-And even if personal meetings are irreplaceable, in 2020 new approaches for a digital "we-feeling" are more in demand than ever.
-We at Theyo have already been able to sweeten the virtual events of many teams and organizations with our online tastings .
+And even if personal meetings are irreplaceable, new approaches for a digital “feeling of togetherness” are more in demand today than ever.
+We at Theyo have already sweetened many teams and organizations' virtual events with our online tastings .
 We tried out a lot, learned a lot and are now prepared for the Christmas season.
-We are happy to share the most exciting learnings and the best ideas with you, so that your Christmas party is also a good memory!
+We would be happy to share the most exciting learnings and best ideas with you so that your virtual Christmas party will be remembered fondly!

-But if you decide to go for the chocolate, here is a brief note on our own behalf.
-A chocolate tasting is particularly good at the beginning of the Christmas party because it spreads a good mood and is a good “icebreaker"; especially for colleagues who may not know each other that well.
+But if you decide on chocolate, here's a quick note on your own behalf.
+A chocolate tasting is particularly good at the beginning of the Christmas party because it spreads a good atmosphere and is a good “icebreaker”, especially for colleagues who may not know each other that well yet.

-By the way: many companies – including Theyo – do not hold their Christmas parties until January.
+By the way: _Many companies - Theyo included - don't hold their Christmas parties until January.
 The advantage is obvious!
 In addition to the larger selection of service providers and a free choice of dates, the pre-Christmas stress is over and there is a great start to the new year!